deListed Australia

 COMPANY DATE DELISTED REASON

-OREXPLORE TECHNOLOGIES LIMITED (OXT) 31 Jul 25 we understand the company was delisted because of failure to lodge a periodic report with ASX for a period of a year after its deadline for lodgement
+ICANDY INTERACTIVE LIMITED (ICI) 31 Mar 26 we understand ICI failed to lodge a periodic report referred to in Listing Rule 17.5 for a continuous period of 1 year after the deadline for lodgement of the periodic report

 Download delisted companies calendar years 1996-2020